mohammedowais2492/covey.town/DESIGN.md

 ## Description

 - We implemented the chat-feature for the covey town application by using the socket.io library.
 As seen in the architectural diagram, we have extended the socket library to also handle messages sent via the chat box.
+- Players are now able to send text messages to all other players in the same room.
+They have the option to send private text messgaes to a specific player as well.
+- Chat box also provides a prompt to chat when any other player is nearby on the World Map.

 #### Front-End changes
 - We created a new React component `ChatScreen.tsx` that renders the chatbox next to the map.
 This component is plugged into the UI from the `App.tsx` render method.